jlp1157/personal_website/README.md

 - Go through Jekyll documentation and take notes
 - Watch videos about Jekyll
 - Create layout for website (potential templates, make all pages accessible and navigatable)
+- Get all of the text for the pages written out
+- Mess with the UI stuff (constellation projects page)

 - Homepage
     Links to other pages at the top